CS 372 Spring 2016 > Assignment 2

 normRand(2)

-must return a vector
+must return a vector containing

-You may assume that parameter n
+You may assume that parameter n is nonnegative.

 But your code must place no arbitrary limits on the value

-of parameter n
+of parameter n.

 Exercise B — Asynchronous Computation